rbob86/simple-cookieless-embed/README.md

 ## Overview

-This TypeScript-based web app contains a backend server for generating tokens (via the Looker API) that are used to authenticate each cookieless session request.
-The front end, leveraging the Looker Embed SDK, will call the appropriate backend endpoints and use the responses to embed a Looker dashboard.
+This TypeScript-based web app contains a backend server for generating tokens via the Looker API that are used to authenticate each cookieless session request.
+The front end, leveraging the Looker Embed SDK, will call the appropriate backend endpoints and use the responses to embed a Looker dashboard (or explore, look, or extension).

 ## Installation